lourkeur/dshuf/spec/index.md

 ## Limitations

-No entry in the input list contains the null byte and the number of entries must not exceed `2⁶⁴ - 1`.
+The length of an entry's byte representation must not exceed `2⁶⁴ - 1` and the number of entries must not exceed `2⁶⁴ - 1`.

 Negligible probability is defined as less than or equal to `2⁻¹²⁸`.